mozilla/mozilla-opennews/fellowships/info.md

 <h3>Visa Assistance</h3>
 Mozilla will work directly with Fellowship Partners to secure temporary work visas on behalf of Fellows who require them.

-The application process is easy and brief.
-[Apply now](/fellowships/apply.html) or [learn more about how it works](/fellowships/faq.html).